Learn about sensitivity labels

 Label priority (order matters)

 When you create your sensitivity labels in the Microsoft Purview compliance portal, they appear in a list on the Information Protection > Labels page.
-In this list, the order of the labels is important because it reflects their priority.
-You want your most restrictive sensitivity label, such as Highly Confidential, to appear at the bottom of the list, and your least restrictive sensitivity label, such as Public, to appear at the top.
+In this list, the order of the labels is important because it sets their priority.
+You want your most restrictive sensitivity label, such as Highly Confidential, to appear at the bottom of the list, and your least restrictive sensitivity label, such as Personal or Public, to appear at the top.

-The ordering of sublabels is used with automatic labeling, though.
+The priority of sublabels is used with automatic labeling, though.
 When you configure auto-labeling policies, multiple matches can result for more than one label.
 Then, the last sensitive label is selected, and then if applicable, the last sublabel.
 When you configure sublabels themselves (rather than auto-labeling policies) for automatic or recommended labeling, the behavior is a little different when sublabels share the same parent label.
 For example, a sublabel configured for automatic labeling is preferred over a sublabel configured for recommended labeling.
 For more information, see How multiple conditions are evaluated when they apply to more than one label.

 Sublabels (grouping labels)

 With sublabels, you can group one or more labels below a parent label that a user sees in an Office app.
-For example, under Confidential, your organization might use several different labels for specific types of that classification.
+For example, under Confidential, your organization might use several different labels for specific types of that sensitivity.
 In this example, the parent label Confidential is simply a text label with no protection settings, and because it has sublabels, it can't be applied to content.
 Instead, users must choose Confidential to view the sublabels, and then they can choose a sublabel to apply to content.